ivica-rade/photo-min-1/readme.md

 This is a test design of a minimalistic photography portfolio website with an image grid and modal images.
 Don't expect much.

-It is built by using the CSS Grid property.
+It is built by using the CSS Grid property and Lightbox by <a href="https://twitter.com/lokesh">Lokesh Dhakar</a>.

+<a href="https://ivica-rade.github.io/photo-min-1/">GitHub Pages link</a>